Hiring and recruiting, the Slack way

 4. Give and receive better feedback

-Channels are the ideal way to gather feedback from multiple sources – from recruiting managers on candidates and from candidates on the recruitment process itself.
+Channels are the ideal way to gather feedback from multiple sources—from recruiting managers on candidates, and from candidates on the recruiting process itself.
 It also makes it easy for you to let candidates know how they’ve performed in tests and interviews.

 Candidates are stakeholders too, and their impressions of the interview process matter.
-Ninety-nine percent of job seekers believe that they should get feedback on their interview experience, but 74% say that they never receive any.
-Forty per cent say that they’ve been faced with irrelevant questions during their interview, suggesting inadequate preparation and poor information sharing within the hiring organisation.
+Ninety-nine percent of job seekers believe that they should get feedback on their interview experience, but 74% say they never receive any.
+Forty percent say they’ve been faced with irrelevant questions during their interview, suggesting inadequate preparation and poor information-sharing within the hiring organization.

+To prevent problems like this, use your hub to lock down the process you’ll

 5. Reduce review meetings

 Once you start using channels, you’ll need far fewer internal review meetings during the recruitment process.
 That saves time internally and makes the process faster overall.
-As you prepare for interviews, a dedicated channel is the ideal way to share interview structures, hiring scorecards and interview guidelines – and achieve the alignment that you need among the stakeholders involved in interviewing and evaluation.
+As you prepare for interviews, a dedicated channel is the ideal way to share interview structures, hiring scorecards and interview guidelines—and achieve the alignment you need among the stakeholders involved in interviewing and evaluation.

 Once your job opening has been filled, archive the related channels to keep your workspace tidy.
 If you need to go back to an earlier stage, all your channels and resources are still available.
 You can also track data on competitive offers to help with future decision-making.
-For tips on how to use a channel-based messaging platform to manage your process for onboarding new starters, take a look at our guide.
+For tips on how to use a channel-based messaging platform to manage your process for onboarding new hires, check out our guide.

 The ideal collaboration hub for recruiting teams

-‘Our recruiting team uses Slack to facilitate a more seamless and effective interview process.
-This helps us optimise interviewing candidates, which makes that process easier for us internally.’
+“Our recruiting team uses Slack to facilitate a more seamless and effective interview process.
+This helps us optimize interviewing candidates, which makes that process easier for us internally.”